Gifting shares to employees explained

 Gifting shares to an employee requires a valuation of shares to ascertain the tax payable on gifting shares to the employee.
 We do offer advice on how to approach the question of the value of the shares for tax purposes.

 Dividends are taxed at lower rates than income and do not incur employer’s or employee’s national insurance.
-They are more tax efficient than salary. £5,000 per annum of dividend payments is tax free so tax planning is possible.
+They are more tax efficient than salary.
+There is also a tax exemption availfree limit.

 There will be tax issues if HMRC assess that the employer has paid dividends in place of salary.
 Meticulous board minutes justifying decisions should be made contemporaneously.
 Within the HMRC armoury is a body of anti avoidance legislation known as the disguised remuneration rules which if imposed will decrease the tax advantage of receiving dividends.